jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 **It works**

 If you want a more muscular face, mastic gum will help you achieve that.
-I’ve used it as a means of building a more masculine face and also as a way to [become more physically attractive to women.](/how-to-become-more-physically-attractive-to-women/) Women are by and large attracted to male physiques that cue strength.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> A strong jawline is a marker of health and physical strength.
+I’ve used it as a means of building a more masculine face and also as a way to [become more physically attractive to women.](/how-to-become-more-physically-attractive-to-women/) Women are by and large attracted to male physiques that cue strength.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> A strong jawline is a marker of health and physical strength.

 **It’s discrete**